CHS Facilities Information

-The 850-seat Gary Dickinson Performing Arts Center is a state-of-the-art auditorium that serves both the community and the school district alike.
+The 850-seat Gary Dickinson Performing Arts Center is a state-of-the-art auditorium that serves both the community and the school district alike

 Community theater productions are held here, as well as school plays and presentations, concerts, Chillicothe Arts Council events, Missouri Community Betterment competitions, Ballet Arts dance recitals, annual meetings of area businesses, and much more.
-This facility is truly a remarkable addition to our school and community.

 The Performing Arts Center is located next to the new high school on Hornet Road.
 Turn west at the stoplight where Highway 65 intersects with Highway 190.
 Hornet Road is the second road on Highway 190 going north.
 Turn north, and the Performing Arts Center is the first building on your right (east).